The Best Cycling in Maine…

 - The State of Maine Department of Transportation produces an excellent guide to bike routes throughout Maine at the Explore Maine website.

 - The Bicycle Coalition of Maine is the state-wide advocacy organization for Maine.
-They publish an annual events calendar as well as offering several one day rides in Maine including the lobster ride and the women’s ride.
+They publish an annual events calendar and offer several one-day rides in Maine, including the lobster and women’s rides.